 Meetings of states parties

-Malta participated in the first meeting of states parties to the TPNW, held in Vienna in June 2022.
+Malta participated in the first meeting of states parties to the TPNW in 2022.
 It noted that the “current bleak geopolitical situation has created an even greater sense of urgency” in moving forward with “concrete actions to implement our obligations under the TPNW”.

 TPNW negotiations